nebrius/RVLLogging/README.md

 # RVLLogging

+_Warning:_ This repository has been deprecated and it's functionality moved into https://github.com/nebrius/rvl.
+Please use that instead

-A standalone, dependecy-less library that implements the Raver Lights logging infrastucturek for use with Arduino, PlatformIO, and WASM
+A standalone, dependecy-less library that implements the Raver Lights logging infrastucturek for use with Arduino, PlatformIO, and WASM.

 # License